colebaty/cs361/Proj1/README.md

 retrieve the element at `_cargo[0][0]` until there are no more containers in the hold.
 To me, this was the most straightforward way of drawing containers from the cargo hold, since vectors and stacks keep track of themselves.

+The cargo hold is not necessarily filled to capacity.